Near Cartwright in McKenzie County, North Dakota — The American Midwest (Upper Plains)

 Location.
 47° 51.518′ N, 103° 58.158′ W. Marker is near Cartwright, North Dakota, in McKenzie County.
 Marker can be reached from Black Top Road near State Highway 200.
 The marker is in Sundheim Park near the lift bridge.
 Touch for map.
 Marker is in this post office area: Cartwright ND 58838, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-The Cartwright Tunnel (here, next to this marker); Fairview Lift Bridge (here, next to this marker); Hjalmer Nelson Memorial Bridge (here, next to this marker); Mining Lignite Coal (approx. 3˝ miles away in Montana); Plants of the Plains (approx. 8.6 miles away); Water Ways and Mean (approx. 8.6 miles away); Mosquitoes (approx. 8.8 miles away); Missouri-Yellowstone Confluence (approx. 8.8 miles away).
+Fairview Lift Bridge (here, next to this marker); The Montana Eastern Railway Company (here, next to this marker); Hjalmer Nelson Memorial Bridge (here, next to this marker); Mining Lignite Coal (approx. 3˝ miles away in Montana); Plants of the Plains (approx. 8.6 miles away); Water Ways and Mean (approx. 8.6 miles away); Mosquitoes (approx. 8.8 miles away); Missouri-Yellowstone Confluence (approx. 8.8 miles away).
 Touch for a list and map of all markers in Cartwright.